As Time Goes By (song): Background

 Herman Hupfeld wrote "As Time Goes By" for the Broadway musical Everybody's Welcome, which opened on October 31, 1931.
 In the original show, the song was sung by Frances Williams.
 It was first recorded by Rudy Vallée on July 25, 1931, for Victor Records, then also by Jacques Renard and his Orchestra on Brunswick Records and Fred Rich.
 In 1932, Binnie Hale recorded the song.
 Elisabeth Welch included it in her cabaret act soon after it was released.
 In terms of popularity at the time, the song was a modest hit.

 The song was reintroduced in the 1942 film Casablanca, where it was sung by Sam, portrayed by Dooley Wilson.
 Sam's piano accompaniment was played by a studio pianist, Jean Vincent Plummer; Wilson was a drummer.
 The melody is heard throughout the film as a leitmotif.
 Wilson was unable to make a commercial recording of the song at the time due to the 1942–44 musicians' strike.
 Unable to record new versions of the song, RCA Victor reissued the 1931 recording by Rudy Vallée, which became a number one hit eleven years after it was originally released.
 Brunswick also reissued the 1931 Jacques Renard recording.

 Hupfeld lived his whole life in Montclair, New Jersey, and was a regular customer at the Robin Hood Inn (now the Valley Regency), a tavern built in 1922 on Valley Road, then part of Upper Montclair.
 He spent many hours at the piano and wrote several of his songs in this tavern.
 A plaque on the second floor of the Valley Regency Catering Facility in Clifton, New Jersey, commemorates the song.
 He wrote more than 100 songs, including "Let's Put Out the Lights (and Go to Sleep)", and the popular Great Depression song "Are You Making Any Money?"

 Composition and lyrics

 The song was originally published in the key of E-flat major.
 In the film, as sung and played by "Sam", it was recorded in D-flat major.
 It has since been played in several keys, commonly C major, but also B-flat major, as in Frank Sinatra's recording, and other keys including A major and E-flat major.

-Like many later singers, Wilson in Casablanca starts with "You must remember this, a kiss is still a kiss...", singing only the verses and refrain ("As time goes by").
+Like many later singers, Wilson in Casablanca starts with "You must remember this, a kiss is just a kiss...", singing only the verses and refrain ("As time goes by").
 He entirely omits the intro that put those "fundamental things" into context: